JoeStrout/minibasic/README.md

   - `RENUMBER`
 - support for multidimensional arrays
 - distinction between string and numeric variables
-- weird PRINT syntax that lets you just list expressions with no delimiters between them
-- SOUND command, and more drawing commands
-- standard BASIC commands:
-  - `DEF FN`

 ## Sample Programs

 Included in the _programs/CC_ subdirectory are about a hundred classic (old) BASIC demos and games from _Creative Computing_ magazine (via [BASIC Computer Games](https://en.wikipedia.org/wiki/BASIC_Computer_Games)).
-Most of these don't work yet, though a few of them (like "chemist") do.
+Some of these still don't work yet (mostly because of multidimensional arrays), but most of them do.

 I'm also starting a second collection of programs written specifically for MiniBASIC, or adapted from other sources.
 The programs/text subdirectory contains the first of these.